Mark Fletcher

 Neurodiversity

-Based on client work and decades of neurodivergent - ADHD and Autism - living experience, I offer safe and supportive face-to-face and online therapeutic spaces for neurodivergent clients and those supporting neurodivergent others.
-Spaces where neurodiversity can be tenderly and compassionately explored, and experienced and different ways of being and relating are welcomed and celebrated.
+Drawing on client work and decades of lived experience of neurodivergence ADHD, autism and autistic burnout, I offer safe and supportive therapeutic spaces, face-to-face and online, for neurodivergent clients and those who support them: spaces where being neurodiverse can be tenderly and compassionately explored, and where different ways of being and relating are welcomed and celebrated.

 Free Introductory Calls